 PARKING AT TACOMA DOME STATION

 We know it can sometimes be a challenge to find parking at popular Park & Ride lots.
-That is especially true at Tacoma Dome Station, where the nearly 2,400 parking spots are often filled before the morning commute ends on weekdays.
+That is especially true at Tacoma Dome Station, where the nearly 2,400 parking spots are often filled before the end of the weekday morning commute.
 The current “first-come-first-served’ system now in place often results in over-crowding on early morning trains and buses, and commuters arriving later in the morning have limited, if any, access to transit parking.

-In response to increased parking demand, Pierce Transit is exploring options to manage parking supply and increase rider access to regional transit service.
+In response to increased parking demand, Pierce Transit has been exploring options to manage parking supply and increase rider access to regional transit service.
 One way to do this is to encourage people to carpool to the Park & Ride.
 Another is to offer an option to people who have later work, school or appointment schedules.
 Pierce Transit has studied the idea of offering a pilot, optional, reserved parking permit program at Tacoma Dome Station.
 The agency has gathered input from transit passengers at Tacoma Dome Station, the public, and many groups and organizations.
 A public hearing was held on the plan on March 11, 2019.
 On April 8, the Pierce Transit Board of Commissioners approved implementing this pilot program.

 Optional Parking Permits

-To make your commute easier, Pierce Transit may offer up to 200 optional, reserved parking permits to public transportation users who park their single-occupancy car, carpool or vanpool at the popular Tacoma Dome Station facility.
-A permit would give you priority parking access on weekdays during the morning rush hour.
-Permitted spots would be open to all parkers after 8 a.m. and on weekends (except during special events), and the remaining 2,200 free parking spots would remain open on a first-come, first-served basis as they have been in the past.
+To make your commute easier, Pierce Transit will offer up to 200 optional, reserved parking permits to public transportation users who park their single-occupancy or carpool vehicle at the popular Tacoma Dome Station facility.
+A permit will give you dedicated parking access on weekdays during the morning rush hours of 4am-8am.
+Permitted spots will be open to all parkers after 8 a.m. and on weekends (except during special events), and the remaining 2,200 free parking spots will remain open on a first-come, first-served basis as they have been in the past.
 During special events, all those parking in the garage must pay the special event fee, and the permitted spots have no reserved status.

 Having the option of using permits for reserved parking can provide several benefits to public transportation users.
-By providing regular transit riders a reliable place to park, permits may provide commuters an opportunity to do other things in the morning, such as dropping off kids for childcare and school, or stopping for errands, rather than arriving at the parking facility much earlier than necessary.
+Permits provide regular transit riders a reliable place to park, offering commuters an opportunity to do other things in the morning, such as dropping off kids for childcare and school, or stopping for errands, rather than arriving at the parking facility much earlier than necessary.
 Permits may also improve transit operations by more evenly spreading out demand for space on buses and trains throughout the morning rush hour, providing a more comfortable transit commute.
-It would also align Pierce Transit with other transit systems that are already offering reserved parking at Park & Ride facilities in the region.
+This pilot program also aligns Pierce Transit with other transit systems that are already offering reserved parking at Park & Ride facilities in the region.